AniTrend/android-emojify/README.md

 # Migration

-A quick run overview of some of the changes, see the rest of the changes under [examples](#Examples)
+A quick run overview of some of the changes, see the rest of the changes under [examples](#Examples) & `EmojiManager.initEmojiData` has been refactored to throw exceptions rather than consuming them. [see Getting Started](#GettingStarted), and you can find more example in the library unit tests, e.g. `EmojiUtilTest.kt`

 ```java
 import io.wax911.emojify.EmojiUtils; //becomes -> io.wax911.emojify.parser.EmojiParser;